An orgasm a day?

 Entitled Pleasure, the leaflet has been drawn up by NHS Sheffield, but it also being circulated outside the city.

 The leaflet carries the slogan "an orgasm a day keeps the doctor away".
 It also says: "Health promotion experts advocate five portions of fruit and veg a day and 30 minutes' physical activity three times a week.
-What about sex or masturbation twice a week?"
+What about sex or self-gratification twice a week?"

 Steve Slack, the director of the Center for HIV and sexua| Health at NHS Sheffield, who is one of the leaflet's authors, says that instead of promoting teenage sex, it could encourage young people to delay losing their virginity until they are certain they will enjoy the experience.